GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 For example, when embedding the images we used `role="presentation"` to mark the image as presentational for screen readers.
 We felt that a user experience of between 5 and 12 fractured `alt` descriptions was going to be a poor experience.
 So, we marked the images as presentational and provided an overall window narration.
 Moving through the windows on a screen reader then has a nice narrative feeling, which we hoped would help deliver the whimsy and fun the site wants to share.

 The following video shows a demo of the keyboard experience.
-Tab, enter, spacebar ,and escape keys are all used to orchestrate focus to and from the window popups and the windows.
+Tab, enter, spacebar, and escape keys are all used to orchestrate focus to and from the window popups and the windows.

 {% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/UYNJSy92FLABrsLgz0lz.mp4", class="w-screenshot", autoplay="true", loop="true", muted="true" %}

-The screen reader experience has special aria attributes that bring clarity to the content.
+The screen reader experience has special ARIA attributes that bring clarity to the content.
 For example, the links for the days only say "one" or "two", but with some added ARIA, they are announced as "Day one" and "Day two."
 Furthermore, all the images are summarized in a single label so each window has a description.

 {% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/bKYH0xxOJkwh0RTMGuAG.mp4", class="w-screenshot", autoplay="true", loop="true", muted="true" %}